shortishly/grimsby/README.md

 ok
 ```

-Whereas `sum` will not, because requires its standard input to be
+Whereas `sum` will not, because it requires its standard input to be
 closed before responding with the checksum:

 ```erlang